Menu

 • No recommendations for changes or improvements to the compliance program were needed.

-• Firm needs to improve its process for identifying/assessing risks in various ways.
+• The firm needs to improve its process for identifying/assessing risks in various ways.

-• Firm needs to be more proactive in identifying new or changes to risks on a real-time basis.
+• The firm needs to be more proactive in identifying new or changes to risks in real time.

-• Firm needs to improve its process for creating compliance policies and procedures that address the compliance risks present.
+• The firm needs to improve its process for creating compliance policies and procedures that address the compliance risks present.

-• Firm needs to improve its process for implementing compliance policies and procedures.
+• The firm needs to improve its process for implementing compliance policies and procedures.

-• Operational staff throughout the firm must assume a greater responsibility for ensuring that compliance policies and procedures are implemented effectively including the identification and resolution of exceptions and other compliance issues.
+• Operational staff throughout the firm must assume greater responsibility for ensuring that compliance policies and procedures are implemented effectively, including identifying and resolving exceptions and other compliance issues.

 • Include management of compliance matters as a factor in the evaluation criteria for managers throughout the firm.

-• An expanded and enhanced slate of quality control/forensic tests must be developed and implemented.
+• An expanded and enhanced quality control/forensic test slate must be developed and implemented.

-• Firm’s process for escalating decision-making regarding compliance issues needs improvement.
+• The firm’s process for escalating decision-making regarding compliance issues needs improvement.

 • Improve oversight of service providers’ compliance programs.